-You can never replace the skills and expertise of a professional graphic designer ... but Canva comes pretty damn close.
-It's a ridiculously easy to use drag-and-drop design tool for both professionals and people like me who don't have the need (or knowledge required) to use more advanced graphic design software.
+You can never replace the skills and expertise of a professional graphic designer, but Canva comes pretty damn close.
+It's ridiculously easy to use the drag-and-drop design tool for both professionals and people like me who don't have the need (or knowledge required) to use more advanced graphic design software.

-Canva originally launched as a website and recently released a fully featured mobile app for Android and iOS.
-Everything is created by dragging and dropping various elements which can be adjusted and customized to your liking, and with thousands of templates to choose from, you can create everything from posters and ads to YouTube thumbnails and social media covers, all from the palm of your hand.
+Canva initially launched as a website but released a full-featured mobile app for Android and iOS after.
+Everything is created by dragging and dropping various elements which can be adjusted and customized to your liking.
+With thousands of templates to choose from, you can create everything from posters and ads to YouTube thumbnails and social media covers, all from the palm of your hand.

 Some of Canva's most popular designs include posters, banner ads, Instagram posts, Pinterest posts, Twitter posts, infographics, wedding invitations, resumes, business cards, photo collages, and email headers.
-So it's a powerful tool, but it's actually really simple to use.
+So it's a powerful tool, but it's effortless to use.

-Canva is free to use, though some features are reserved for the Canva for Work plan, which provides additional benefits, including unlimited storage, access to 400,000 image assets, custom dimensions, transparent designs, and priority support.
+Canva is free to use, though some features only work in the Canva for Work plan, which provides additional benefits, including unlimited storage, access to 400,000 image assets, custom dimensions, transparent designs, and priority support.

 You can test Canva for Work with a 30-day free trial, after which it's $12.95/month or $119.40 ($9.95/month) if you pay for the year up front.
 I've found that the free plan is more than enough for most design tasks, so that's the one I'll be using today.

-For the purposes of this guide, I'll be creating an imaginary wedding invitation.
-I've already created my imaginary wife and I've decided that we're going to get married on a private island in the Caribbean.
-There will be unlimited Rum and Jerk Chicken for all and Tom Jones will be dropping by to sing a few tunes at the end of the night.
+For this guide, I'll be creating an imaginary wedding invitation.
+I've already created my imaginary wife, and I've decided that we're going to get married on a private island in the Caribbean.
+There will be unlimited Rum and Jerk Chicken for all, and Tom Jones will be dropping by to sing a few tunes at the end of the night.

-Before we start, you'll of course need to download the app.
+Before we start, you'll need to download the app, of course.
 Check out the links below and let's get started.

 When you first launch the app, you'll be prompted to create an account, so sign up with an email address or your Facebook login to begin.
 From there, you'll have the option to create something from scratch or select from one of Canva's thousands of ready-to-edit templates, listed across multiple categories, including: